The MeerKAT 1.3 GHz Survey of the Large Magellanic Cloud: Highlighted Sources

 \subsubsection{Radio Ring Galaxy ESO~084--G014}

 One of the most intriguing extragalactic sources identified in the MeerKAT LMC survey is the radio ring galaxy ESO~084--G014 (Figure~\ref{Figure:RaRiGx}).
 While optical ring galaxies are well studied \citep{appleton1996collisional}, those with corresponding radio emission are a relatively new discovery, noted in the MeerKAT \ac{SMC} survey \citep{2024MNRAS.529.2443C}.
-With a redshift of $z=0.017$, this galaxy has a physical diameter of 33\,kpc (\url{https://ned.ipac.caltech.edu/}).
+With a redshift \chg{from the Parkes HIPASS survey} of $z=0.017$ \chg{\citep{HIPASS},} this galaxy has a physical diameter of 33\,kpc.
 Optically, it is categorised as an interacting double and is the largest galaxy within its group \citep{1987cspg.book.....A}.
 However, the VISTA survey of the Magellanic Clouds system \citep{Cioni2011} reveals it to be a face-on spiral galaxy, prominently featuring a central bar and bulge.

 The observed radio emission is predominantly concentrated in the spiral arms, with little to no emission located in the central bulge area.
-The brightest radio emission is observed on the east side and appears to follow the spiral arm structure.
-As this radio emission is concentrated in the spiral arms, it may be due to areas of enhanced star formation; however, further investigation is necessary to determine the underlying physical processes.
-MeerKAT's improved sensitivity and resolution allow a more detailed view of the radio properties of these unusual galaxies and may provide insight into the physical processes of this emission.
 A detailed analysis of this object and other radio ring galaxies will be presented in Rajabpour et al. (in prep).